-- 10. The sub-committee must consider the objection notices received from the EHA, determine whether the proposed event would undermine the licensing objectives. - 11.
-If the sub-committee determine that the proposed event would undermine the licensing objectives, then the licensing authority must give a counter notice to the premises user to prevent the proposed temporary event from going ahead. - 12.
-Should the sub-committee determine not to issue a counter-notice, and allow the event to go ahead, then they may, as the venue at which the event is to be held holds an existing premises licence, impose one or more conditions from those attached to The York Tavern premises licence at appendix B, but only if it considers it appropriate for the promotion of the licensing objectives. - 13.
-Alternatively, the licensing sub-committee may decide to allow the licensable activities to go ahead as stated in the TEN's without the imposition of any conditions. - 14.
-A notice giving reasons for the sub-committee's determination will need to be served on the premises-user, the Police and the EHA. - 15.
+- 9. The sub-committee must consider the objection notice received from the Police, determine whether the proposed event would undermine the licensing objectives. - 10.
+If the sub-committee determine that the proposed event would undermine the licensing objectives, then the licensing authority must give a counter notice to the premises user to prevent the proposed temporary event from going ahead. - 11.
+Should the sub-committee determine not to issue a counter-notice, and allow the event to go ahead, then they may impose one or more conditions but only if it considers it appropriate for the promotion of the licensing objectives. - 12.
+Alternatively, the licensing sub-committee may decide to allow the licensable activities to go ahead as stated in the TEN without the imposition of any conditions. - 13.
+A notice giving reasons for the sub-committee's determination will need to be served on the premises-user, the Police and the EHA. - 14.
 Appeals by the premises-user in respect of the determinations set out in paragraphs 11 and 12 above, or by the Police or EHA in respect of paragraph 13 above, must be made to the Magistrates' Court within 21 days, commencing on the day on which either party was notified of the decision either to issue, or not issue, a counter notice.
 However, no appeal may be brought later than 5 working days before the first day of the relevant event period.